m-barthelemy/DockerSwift/README.md

 </details>

 <details>
-  <summary>Make the Docker deamon to join an existing Swarm cluster</summary>
+  <summary>Make the Docker daemon to join an existing Swarm cluster</summary>

   ```swift
   // This first client points to an existing Swarm cluster manager